-- 5.40 Where proposed development comprises large areas of buildings and hardstanding the use of SuDS schemes, including green roofs (see below) are recommended. - 5.41 A linked system comprising green roofs, rain water harvesting, ponds, vegetated swales, below ground drainage and porous surfacing utilising materials such as grasscrete should be considered as part of the masterplanning for the site.
+5.43 Where proposed development comprises large areas of buildings and hardstanding the use of SuDS schemes, including green roofs (see below) are recommended.

+- 5.44 A linked system comprising green roofs, rain water harvesting, ponds, vegetated swales, below ground drainage and porous surfacing utilising materials such as grasscrete12 should be considered as part of the masterplanning for the site.
 Such systems will increase biodiversity and reduce surface water run-off at the site.
-The creation of ponds (see below) and/or swales would also contribute to the UK Standing Water/Ponds BAP and provide a habitat for a range of wetland wildlife.
-Once established such features would provide a habitat for a range of wetland wildlife and could be used as an educational resource, for example, by local schools.
+The creation of ponds (see below) and/or swales would also contribute to the UK Standing Water/Ponds BAP.
+Once established such features would provide a habitat for a range of wetland wildlife and could be used as an educational resource, for example, by local schools. - 5.45 The design of any SuDS system must take full account of any potential impacts on the ditch/stream network such as the potential for a reduction in volume or pollution of surface and ground water reaching off-site wetland habitats.